filyp/feedback_task/README.md

 You may need to adapt the mechanism of sending triggers to your setup.
 Edit the file `psychopy_experiment_helpers/triggers_common_usb.py` to do so.

+Note that this task requires photos of the experimenter's face.
+Put them in `stimuli/name/pos.png`, `stimuli/name/neg.png`, and `stimuli/name/neu.png`.
+Then you select the name on the start of the experiment.

 # Running

 ```bash